Board members of Texas electrical grid operator resign after deadly winter storm, power crisis

 In order for ERCOT to remain certified as an independent organization, the board must include five directors who are unaffiliated with "any market segment," according to The Texas Tribune.

-Bulger, Hepper, Ansetti-Parra, and Talberg, were not immediately available for comment.
+Bulger, Hepper, Ansetti-Parra and Talberg were not immediately available for comment.

 Cramton declined to comment but pointed Fox News to a recording of a Feb.
 24 urgent board of directors meeting.